 Deployment tasks run and software is uninstalled.
 Progress is reported and next steps are indicated in both the Status and Details columns.
-If an error appears
+If an error appears regarding prerequisite software, install the prerequisite files on the control point PC and then repeat this step.

-- 6. When the Status or Details columns indicate next steps, identify the software in the row, then do one of the following: - For K2 software, when Details displays a Restart required link, click the link and when prompted "...are you sure...", click Yes.
+- 6. When the Status or Details columns indicate next steps, identify the software in the row, then do one of the following: - For K2 software, when Details displays a Restart required link (but not "Visible dialog pending..."), click the link and when prompted "...are you sure...", click Yes.